ices-eg/wk_WKEUVME/README.md

 # WKEUVME
-Scripts and data products for the workshop EUVME.
+Scripts and data products for the ICES workshop EUVME.